BrianHicks/similar-sort/README.md

 ### Adding to Kakoune

+You can look in `dotfiles/kakoune.nix` in <https://git.bytes.zone/brian/dotfiles.nix> to see how to use in [kakoune](https://kakoune.org).
 I use [connect.kak](https://github.com/alexherbo2/connect.kak) to spawn a terminal window with about the same command line as in the vim config above.